 Another letdown is the lack of boxes and barrels to throw, à la DDI.
 This is a nice touch to the game that was left out for a greater variety of melee weapons to use in the sequel.
 Although, you can throw lead pipes and knives, so all is not lost.
 (Seems like this game was made after a rousing round of Clue).

 Enemies in this game are pretty nice.
 They have a very ’80s feel to them.
 Tight-leathered bimbos, spiky armored dudes, random karate dudes, guys that look like Link, some guy that looks like an orange Arnold Schwarzenegger, and of course, Abobo.
 Abobo is the Hulk Hogan of Double Dragon: He keeps coming back with a facelift.

-The game has three difficult modes, which was a nice feature; but beyond making the enemies harder, they also limited which levels you could go to.
+The game has three difficulty modes, which is a nice feature; but beyond making the enemies harder, they also limit which levels you can go to.
 Practice gets you through three, Warrior through eight, and Supreme Master though nine.
 It’s quite a voyage to get all the way through.

 My favorite level has to be Level Three, which takes place inside the helicopter that you *GRASP* (see silly comic strip intro to Level Three).
 You’re in the cargo bay, and waves of enemies come from the left room.
 A door on the right opens every 10 seconds or so, which has a sweet vacuum effect that you can use to knock guys into and out of the helicopter—even our good friend Mr. Abobo.